RPAlbuquerque/CPI---Consumption-Potential-Index/README.md

-👨‍🔬 Author
+👨‍🔬 Authors:
 Rafael Albuquerque
-Visiting Fellow at the Center for Geographic Analysis – Harvard University PhD Candidate in Marketing at Federal University of Rio Grande do Sul (UFRGS - Brazil)
+Visiting Fellow at the Center for Geographic Analysis – Harvard University and PhD Candidate in Marketing at Federal University of Rio Grande do Sul (UFRGS - Brazil)

+Devika Kakkar
+Center for Geographic Analysis - Harvard University